lderr4/NFL-4th-Down-Prediction-Algorithm/README.md

 # [Link to Deployed Web Application](https://4th-down-prediction.com)

-I have deployed my Streamlit frontend and Fastapi backend to an AWS EC2 instance to demonstrate my the models used in this project.
+I have deployed my Streamlit frontend and Fastapi backend to an AWS EC2 instance to demonstrate the models used in this project.
 Check it out with the link above!

 # Machine Learning Methodology: